TI-Planet/ti_jsemu_wrapper/README.md

 ## Description:

 The point of this is to be able to enjoy a good emulation speed from TI's emu by running it from within a web browser rather than from within SmartView, since Java has a suboptimal JS interpreter in its webview...
-This is especially useful while there is no community-made 84+CE/83PCE emulators, for developers wanting to easly record the screen, for instance, either with the integrated feature, or by recording their computer running the emu at a decent speed.
+This is especially useful while there is no community-made 84+CE/83PCE emulators, for developers wanting to easily record the screen, for instance, either with the integrated feature, or by recording their computer running the emu at a decent speed.

 List of supported emulators:
 * TI-82 Advanced / TI-83 Plus.fr / TI-84 Plus (SE)